ostastny/wikiracer/README.md

         ''<ending article>''
 ] }
 ```
-Each article will be identi ed with a fully expanded URL.
+Each article will be identifed with a fully expanded URL.
 So, for example, the Wikipedia article about
 “World War II” will be represented by the URL https://en.wikipedia.org/wiki/World_War_II

 # General Algorithm ("BFS" graph traversal)